joshyeom/multi-paradigm-programming/README.md

 ## 🎥 Video Course

 You can take various video courses related to this book on Inflearn.
 These courses are conducted in a live coding format, allowing you to see the code evolve in real-time for a more detailed and intuitive learning experience.

-The course corresponding to this book will be uploaded at the end of March, coinciding with the official book release.

 #### Go to the Multi-Paradigm Programming Video Course 🖥️